 According to the American Marketing Association, companies can develop a more distinctive, desirable brand by analysing customer-centric metrics against brand perceptions.
-This approach will not only drive customer acquisition, but also retention.
-By aligning a marketing strategy around high-value customers, marketers can channel long term value back into the business.
+This approach will not only drive customer acquisition but also retention.
 However, customer centricity should not be confined to marketing departments; it should permeate every level of the organisation.
-Here, we cover the basics of customer centric marketing and how this approach can benefit business long term.
+Here, we cover the basics of customer-centric marketing and how this approach can benefit business long term.

 Index of Content